-Ok, so the orchid flower is a little over the top, but this isn't my recipe!
+Ok, so the orchid flower is a little over the top, but this isn’t our recipe!
 This drink actually comes from the W Hotel in Minneapolis.
-It's a variation of the St-Germain Champagne Cocktail listed on the bottle.
-If you don't want to buy a bottle of St-Germain right away (or you are all out of Grey Goose La Poire) I encourage you drop by the W Hotel and order one of these at The Livingroom Bar or Prohibition.
+It’s a variation of the St-Germain Champagne Cocktail listed on the bottle.
+If you don’t want to buy a bottle of St-Germain right away (or you are all out of Grey Goose La Poire) we encourage you drop by the W Hotel and order one of these at The Livingroom Bar or Prohibition.
 Did you know the Foshay Tower is the original (and patented) skyscraper?
-Why not make a night of it and stick around for steak dinner at Manny's?
+Why not make a night of it and stick around for steak dinner at Manny’s?

 A few words about the ingredients